Disease Guide ·Hyperthyroidism ·2026

 7Does pet insurance cover hyperthyroidism treatment in cats?

-Most comprehensive pet insurance policies cover hyperthyroidism diagnosis, medications, and treatments including radioactive iodine therapy.
-The critical requirement is enrolling before any thyroid abnormality appears in vet records.
-Since it primarily affects senior cats, enrolling your cat while young is essential.
-Some policies may have age enrollment limits that exclude older cats.
+Most comprehensive policies cover diagnosis, medications, and treatments including radioactive iodine.
+Critical: enroll before any thyroid abnormality appears in vet records.
+Since it primarily affects senior cats, insuring while young is essential.
+Some policies have age enrollment limits.

 Marcel Janik, founder of RealVetCost